--Risk for re-current miscarriage goes up in women with a heart-shaped uterus.
-The reproductive potential for women with bicornuate uterus is measured by the live birth rate, which has been estimated at 63% for these women.
+- Risk for recurrent miscarriage goes up in women with a heart-shaped uterus.
+The reproductive potential for women with bicornuate uterus is measured by the live birth rate, which has been estimated at 63% for women with this condition.

--Women with a bicornuate uterus have a 15-25% chance of preterm delivery.
-This can be very dangerous for the baby’s survival, especially if the mother goes into labor before the baby is fully developed.
+- Women with a bicornuate uterus have a 15-25% chance of preterm delivery.
+This can be dangerous for the baby’s survival, especially if the mother goes into labor before the baby is fully developed.